kieuminhhuu/Ecommerce-Sale-Performance-Analysis-PBI/README.md

 # Ecommerce Sales Performance Analysis[PBI]
 # Introduction
-- Đặt vấn đề:
+- Problem statement:
-  - Superstore là một công ty bán lẻ  có cửa hàng trên toàn thế giới.
-Senior Manager muốn nắm được thông tin về tình hình kinh doanh của công ty để đưa ra chiến lược mở rộng thị trường và quyết định lựa chọn sản phẩm chiến lược.
-Sử dụng PowerBI để trực quan hóa tình hình kinh doanh của Superstore, đưa ra Insight và Recommendation cho doanh nghiệp
+  - Superstore is a retail company with stores all over the world.
+The Senior Manager wants to grasp information about the company's business situation to develop a market expansion strategy and decide on strategic product selection.
+Use PowerBI to visualize the Superstore's business situation, provide Insight and Recommendation for the business
-- Dataset: bao gồm 3 bảng là Orders, People, Returns.
-Trong đó:
+- Dataset: includes 3 tables: Orders, People, Returns.
+In which:
-  - Orders: lưu thông tin thời gian, sản phẩm, khách hàng của tất cả đơn hàng từ 01/01/2011 → 31/12/2014 của Superstore
+  - Orders: stores information about time, products, customers of all orders from 01/01/2011 → 31/12/2014 of Superstore
-  - People: lưu thông tin người bán hàng của từng khu vực
+  - People: stores information about sellers of each region
-  - Returns: lưu thông tin các đơn hàng bị trả lại
+  - Returns: stores information about returned orders
 # Analysis & Visualization
 <img src="https://github.com/user-attachments/assets/6033f2e3-f7eb-4f55-9729-b0c21ef7ba8b" alt="..." width="500" /><br />
 <img src="https://github.com/user-attachments/assets/efbfcff7-b483-4d01-aae4-1cd68060ee80" alt="..." width="500" /><br />